IamAkshayBhat/train-reservation/README.md

 ### Step 3: Run Your Spring Boot App

-The API will be running on `http://localhost:8000`.
+The API will be running on `http://localhost:8080`.

+### Step 3: To Play with the app after running your application.

+You can do it using 'http://localhost:8080//swagger-ui/index.html'

 ## Example Usage